openworm/owmeta/docs/adding_data.rst

             worms.add(w)
     l = list(worms)

-  It's not difficult logic, but it's 8 extra lines of code for a conceptually very simple query.
+  It's not difficult logic, but it's 8 extra lines of code for a, conceptually, very simple query.

 * Also, queries like::